 Although ROCINN 2.0 is the heritage algorithm, there is an important point of departure for S5P.
-For TROPOMI/S5P we will use ROCINN Version 3.0, which is based on a more realistic treatment of clouds as optically uniform layers of light-scattering particles (water droplets).
+For TROPOMI/S5P, ROCINN Version 3.0 was initially used, which is based on a more realistic treatment of clouds as optically uniform layers of light-scattering particles (water droplets).
 This is the "clouds-as-layers" (CAL) model - here, the two main retrieval products are the cloud-top height and the cloud optical thickness.
 Details of this algorithm prototype may be found in [Schuessler et al., 2014].
 Although the CAL model will be the default for S5P, it has been requested that the CRB method should also be retained as an option.

-CAL is the preferred method for the relatively small TROPOMI/S5P ground pixels (7x3.5 km2).
+CAL is the preferred method for the relatively small TROPOMI/S5P ground pixels (5.5 x 3.5 km).
 The CRB approach works best with large pixels such as those from GOME (footprint 320 x 40 km).
-Studies have shown that for the smaller GOME-2 pixels, CAL retrieval produces more reliable cloud information than that from CRB, not only with regard to the accuracy of the cloud parameters themselves, but also with regard to the effect of cloud parameter uncertainties on total ozone accuracy.
+[Schuessler et al., 2014] has shown that for the smaller GOME-2 pixels, CAL retrieval produces more reliable cloud information than that from CRB, not only with regard to the accuracy of the cloud parameters themselves, but also with regard to the effect of cloud parameter uncertainties on total ozone accuracy.